Info: HOC Shower Filter, Available with or without White Plastic Housing

 Many cities use chlorine to disinfect the water, but chlorine can be very hard on the skin, hair, and eyes, particularly if you are allergic or sensitive to it, and breathing its vapours over a long term can also contribute to a number of serious health issues.
 This newly designed high-capacity, high-performance shower filter will remove chlorine and certain other substances* for up to a full year in most settings.**

-Available in your choice of a replacement shower filter cartridge alone (as pictured here), or as a filter complete with housing (as shown in the main product photo).
+Available in your choice of a replacement shower filter cartridge alone, or as a filter complete with housing.

 The Sprite High-Output Shower Filter is easy to operate: it simply fits between your existing shower pipe and shower head, and contains a replaceable filter cartridge (which you replace after 20,000 gallons or 12 months - whichever comes first).
 With an ultra-high strength plastic housing, it's the strongest replaceable shower filter available on the market today.
 The high-output shower filter is designed to process 9.5 litres or 2.5 gallons per minute (and is activated by starting with the hot water, first) and also comes with an optional 2.0 GPM flow restrictor, to save water.

 * Sprite will also remove some combined chlorines (such as Sodium Hypochlorite, or liquid swimming pool chlorine); Hydrogen Sulfide (which smells like rotten eggs); and trace amounts of Lead.